Sea Holdings

 S E A Holdings Limited, also known as SEA Group is a company listed on the Stock Exchange of Hong Kong.
 The Group's core business is property investment and development, as well as hotel operation, with diversified business over Hong Kong, United Kingdom, Australia and other countries.

 Background

 SEA Group was founded in Hong Kong in 1956, its subsidiary went public in 1973 and redomiciled to Bermuda in 1989.
 S E A Holdings Limited became the listed flagship company of the Group.

-Over the years, the Group has over 200 residential, commercial and industrial projects in Hong Kong, United Kingdom, Australia, New Zealand, Canada and Mainland China, etc. The Group has since become an international property conglomerate.
+Over the years, the Group has over 200 residential, commercial, and industrial projects in Hong Kong, the United Kingdom, Australia, New Zealand, Canada, and Mainland China, etc. The Group has since become an international property conglomerate.

 Core business

 The Group's core business include investment holding, property investment and development, hotel operation as well as asset management.

 Existing & past development

 The Group has invested and developed over 200 residential, commercial and industrial projects in China, Hong Kong, United Kingdom, Canada, Australia, New Zealand, Japan, Indonesia and other countries.
 The main projects are shown as below: